gamazonlab/MOTPEC/README.md

 The TWAS results will be stored in ~/MOTPEC/data/output/twas_rs.

 ### step5: Performing DGE
-A linear regression equation after confonding factors adjusted is used to estimate the association between expression and BMI.
-MOTPEC does this on observed expression, predicted expression and baseline expression respectively.
-The script do_DGE.R is used to realize above work, and DGE results will be stored in ~/MOTPEC/data/output/b_beta.Rdata
+Linear regression while adjusting for covariates is used to estimate the association between expression and BMI.
+MOTPEC does this using observed expression, predicted expression, and baseline expression.
+The script do_DGE.R is used to realize the above work, and DGE results will be stored in ~/MOTPEC/data/output/b_beta.Rdata

 ## Tool: Predicting the tissue-specific expression of non-peripheral tissues
-The script get_predicted_expression.R is designed to get other tissues' expression by coefficents trained by us, which is executed by command line.
+The script get_predicted_expression.R is designed to get other tissues' expression using the trained models and is executed as a command line.
 ### Input
 - necessary
  1. Gene expression data (Note: expression matrix variable must be named "blood.exp" and be saved into "blood_exp.Rdata" and be placed into input dir!)